🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 In a bull put spread strategy, as long as the price of the underlying security remains above a certain level, the strategy will begin to produce profits as the differences between the value of the two options begins to evaporate as a result of time decay.
 Time decay is how much the value of an options contract declines as that contract grows closer to its expiration date.

 As the name indicates, the bull put spread is a strategy used by investors who are bullish on a security.
-And the higher the underlying security rises during the options contract, the better the investor will do.
+The higher the underlying security rises during the options contract, the better the investor will do.
 But if the underlying security falls below the long-put strike price, then the investor can lose money on the strategy.

 Bear Call Spread